Dakota County Estate Planning Attorney

 Protecting Your Assets for Future Generations

-Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Sullivan Law Office can help with all aspects of your estate plan, including:
+Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Martha Sullivan, Attorney at Law can help with all aspects of your estate plan, including:

 - Advance directives (living wills)